 Baseline HIV genotype can be determined using a sample of blood; availability of this testing varies by location.
 HIV genotyping is used to identify mutations known to cause resistance to certain antiretroviral drugs and to help select a drug regimen likely to be effective for a specific patient with HIV infection.

 Hematologic disorders (eg, cytopenias, lymphomas, cancers) are common and may be usefully evaluated with bone marrow aspiration and biopsy.
-This procedure can also help diagnose disseminated infections with MAC, M. tuberculosis, Cryptococcus, Histoplasma, human parvovirus B19, P. jirovecii, and Leishmania.
+This procedure can also help diagnose disseminated infections with MAC (Mycobacterium avium complex), M. tuberculosis, Cryptococcus, Histoplasma, human parvovirus B19, P. jirovecii, and Leishmania.
 Most patients have normocellular or hypercellular marrow despite peripheral cytopenia, reflecting peripheral destruction.
 Iron stores are usually normal or increased, reflecting anemia of chronic disease (an iron-reutilization defect).
 Mild to moderate plasmacytosis, lymphoid aggregates, increased numbers of histiocytes, and dysplastic changes in hematopoietic cells are common.

 Screening for HIV